 A site that communicates clearly, updates consistently, connects its pages thoughtfully, structures its content properly, and resolves issues quickly has a competitive advantage over sites that treat SEO as a one-time setup.
 That consistency is what produces long-term, repeatable visibility gains.

-It’s also important to note the rise of zero click searches, where users get the information they need directly from the search results page without clicking through to any website.
+It’s also important to note the rise of zero-click searches (which accounted for 57% of Google searches in 2023, per SparkToro), where users get the information they need directly from the search results page without clicking through to any website.
 This trend reflects Google’s goal of providing immediate value to users, even if it means fewer clicks to websites.

 Zero-click searches are fundamentally changing how we approach organic search visibility, content strategy, and SEO.
 Optimizing for organic search visibility now includes earning impressions, citations, and recognition across both traditional and AI-driven search environments.